google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - The poison extension in Precertificates is gone.

 - Precertificates are CMS objects, not X.509 certificates.
+That was done to resolve concerns about violating prohibition on duplicate serial numbers in [RFC5280].

-- Simplification of the structure used for Merkle tree leaves to have one less layer of abstraction.
+- The structure used for Merkle tree leaves is TransItem, replacing MerkleTreeLeaf, simplifying the leaf structure by removing one layer of abstraction and easing extensibility.

 - Signatures in SCTs for X.509 Certificates no longer cover the entire certificate.
 Instead, leaf entries for Precertificates and X.509